 Media and symbols have been heavily layered in the work.
 The images were made with a 4×5 large format film camera and developed at my kitchen sink.
 The origami incorporated in each contains hand-written versions of writing excerpts and poetry.
 Book pages and other items such as feathers or string have been painted over to compose the base canvases.

 The intention for the work, in the narrowest sense, is to raise questions about the methods used by high control groups and the validity of predetermining children’s beliefs, making their acceptance and approval as a person conditional on their adherence to a belief system.
-In the broadest sense, I suppose it would be to offer questions about self-compassion and community.
+In the broadest sense, it offers questions about self-compassion and community.
 Can we recover after total loss of identity, world view, and community?
 Is there a way to transform a deeply embedded identity without losing the substance of who we are?